 Preheat oven to 350oF.
 Line a large baking sheet with parchment paper

-In a food processor pulse together garbanzo bean flour, garlic powder, onion powder, chipotle and chili powders (if using), mushroom powder, flax seeds and nutritional yeast.
-Add in hot water, apricot butter (or jam) and soy sauce or tamari.
+In a food processor pulse together garbanzo bean flour, spices, mushroom powder, flax seeds and nutritional yeast.
+Add in hot water, apricot butter (or jam) and soy sauce/tamari/coconut aminos.
 Process to make a smooth batter.

-Scoop out 1/3 cup and with oiled hands and form into a patty.
-The burger mixture is sticky and lightly oiling the hands makes it easier to handle.
-Place patty on a baking sheet.
+Scoop out 1/3 cup and form into a patty.
+The burger mixture is sticky and lightly oiling the hands makes it easier to handle but is not necessary.
+I get my hands covered with the sticky batter and rinse them off when I am finished.
+Place each patty on a baking sheet.
 Repeat with remainder of the mixture, making 8 burgers.

 Bake in oven for 15 minutes.
 Remove and flip burgers to cook the on the other side.
 Bake another 15 minutes.
 Burger may be eaten immediately, refrigerated or frozen for later use.
 Burgers may also be reheated on a barbecue grill.